willfurnass/sheffield_hpc/sharc/cluster_specs.rst

 Large memory node specifications
 --------------------------------

 Four nodes are publicly available (not exclusive to research groups).

 These are identical to the general `CPU nodes <General CPU node specifications>`_ but with 256 GiB RAM (16 GiB per core).

+.. _gpu-sharc-specs:

 GPU node specifications
 -----------------------